 With sales, the aim is to continually improve processes to achieve increases in productivity.
-This can sometimes take a while for it to sink in if what is being explained is too abstract.
-Therefore it is necessary to be specific on problem areas – for example, instead of taking 50, you start with 5 main problems of sales processes and teams.
+It can sometimes take a while to sink in if what is being explained is too abstract.
+Therefore, it is necessary to be specific on problem areas – for example, to start by tackling five main problems of sales processes rather than 50.

-More people need to think more strategically and look at the benefits of AI.
-Some financial services have the luxury of saying what is good for them right now, in the present time because they have been working on their sales enablement for the past 9 months and thinking strategically.
-What they need to be looking at is what they should look like in a years time.
+More people need to think strategically and look at the benefits of AI.
+Some financial services have the luxury of saying what is good for them right now because they have been working on their sales enablement for the past 9 months and thinking strategically.
+However, what they need to be looking at is what they should look like in a years time.